Engie (EPA:ENGI) PT Set at €15.50 by UBS Group

-UBS Group set a €15.50 ($18.02) price objective on Engie (EPA:ENGI) in a research note issued to investors on Thursday, Borsen Zeitung reports.
+UBS Group set a €15.50 ($18.02) target price on Engie (EPA:ENGI) in a research note published on Wednesday morning, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 ENGIE SA engages in power, natural gas, and energy services businesses.
 The company operates through North America, Latin America, Africa/Asia, Benelux, France, Europe excluding France & Benelux, Infrastructures Europe, GEM & LNG, and Other segments.
 It engages in the generation and sale of power through nuclear, thermal, solar, wind, biogas, and biomass resources; and seawater desalination activities, as well as offers engineering services in the areas of energy, hydraulics, and infrastructure.